JanHerca/urantiapedia/output/wikijs/en/article/Georges_Michelson_Dupont/Etudier_La_Revelation_Pour_Quoi_Faire.md

 > 2. Elles coordonnent les observations et les faits connus ou sur le point d'être connus.
 > 3. Elles restaurent d'importantes fractions de connaissances perdues concernant des évènements historiques du passé lointain.
 > 4. Elles fournissent des renseignements qui comblent des lacunes fondamentales dans les connaissances acquises par ailleurs.
 > 5. Elles présentent des données cosmiques d'une manière qui éclaire les enseignements spirituels contenus dans la révélation qui les accompagne.
-[LU 101:4.3-10](/fr/The_Urantia_Book/101#p4_3)
+[UB 101:4.3-10](/en/The_Urantia_Book/101#p4_3)

 It is for all these reasons, and for others still, that I study the revelation.
 I do not allow myself to be diverted by so-called additions resulting from channeling which I consider to be an intellectual and spiritual fraud whose goal is to divert seekers of truth from the revelation.
 Anything that deviates, divides, or distances the readership of _The Urantia Book_ must rejoice Caligastia.